-Much of the work on incorporating the uncertainties arising from simulator inadequacy (also referred to as structural error) has been carried out in the context of the current Bayesian treatment of computer code analysis; see Kennedy and O'Hagan (2001), Craig et al. (2001) and Higdon et al. (2004).
-In this treatment, we express simulator inadequacy through a relation of the form where x^ is the best input, ε is a random vector, termed the discrepancy, which is taken to be probabilistically independent of both x^ and the function f, which we denote by $\epsilon \perp \perp \{x^, f\}$.
-In Goldstein and Rougier (2004), a simulator for which our judgements obey (1) is termed a 'direct simulator'.
-Sometimes, minor modifications are made to (1), for example introducing a scalar regression multiplier on $f(x^)$, but such modifications do not affect our discussion below.
-The magnitude of the variances of the components of ε corresponds to beliefs about how well the simulator represents the corresponding components of the physical system, and the covariance structure of ε expresses our beliefs about systematic errors across the simulator outputs.
+Much of the work on incorporating the uncertainties arising from simulator inadequacy (also referred to as structural error) has been carried out in the context of the current Bayesian treatment of computer code analysis; see Kennedy and O'Hagan (2001), Craig et al. (2001) and Higdon et al. (2005).
+In this treatment, we express simulator inadequacy through a relation of the form where $\epsilon$ is a random vector, termed the discrepancy, which is taken to be probabilistically independent of both $x^$ and the function f, which we denote by $\epsilon \perp \{x^, f\}$ .
+In Goldstein and Rougier (2005b), a simulator for which our judgements obey (1) is termed a 'direct simulator'.
+Sometimes, minor modifications are made to (1), for example introducing a scalar regression multiplier on $f(x^)$ , but such modifications do not affect our discussion below.
+The magnitude of the variances of the components of $\epsilon$ corresponds to beliefs about how well the simulator represents the corresponding components of the physical system, and the covariance structure of $\epsilon$ expresses our beliefs about the relationships between the discrepancy terms.
 For example, in the hydrocarbon reservoir example, if the simulator substantially under-predicts pressure at a particular well for a sequence of time periods, is it likely that the simulator will similarly under-predict pressure for the next time period?
-In simulators where the output components are spatially and/or temporally indexed, we would expect the off-diagonal elements of $Var(\epsilon)$ to reflect this structure: Craig et al. (2001, sec.
+In simulators where the output components are spatially and/or temporally indexed, we would expect the off-diagonal elements of Var ( $\epsilon$ ) to reflect this structure: Craig et al. (2001, sec.
 6.1) give an example.